 Picture an idyllic city full of white stucco buildings, red tile roofs, the Pacific Ocean and the Santa Ynez Mountains.
 There are palm trees and bougainvillea everywhere you turn and the ocean breeze keeps the Summer temps mild.
 Sounds like heaven, right?
 That is probably because for so many Santa Barbara IS heaven…a sanctuary from the hustle and bustle of LA life.
 The American Riviera, as it’s commonly known, is just 95 miles north of LA making it an easy escape for Angelenos and those visiting Southern California.

 Where to Stay

-We stayed in Goleta, just 10 minutes North of Santa Barbara at The Kimpton Goodland, the perfect spot if you are traveling with kids!
-The Goodland has a very 1960s surf culture vibe complete with macrame curtains, surfboards suspended from the ceiling, and plenty of old beach photos adorning the walls.
+We stayed in Goleta, just 10 minutes North of Santa Barbara at The Kimpton Goodland (now known as The Leta), the perfect spot if you are traveling with kids!
+The Leta has a very 1960s surf culture vibe complete with macrame curtains, surfboards suspended from the ceiling, and plenty of old beach photos adorning the walls.
 The property is actually an old motel that has been renovated to offer all comforts of home including a mini fridge and record player in the rooms.
-We stayed on the first floor, close to the pool and were even lucky enough to get a large patio that gave us 2 very comfy chairs (where we sipped our Social Hour wine each night).
+We stayed on the first floor, close to the pool and were even lucky enough to get a large patio that gave us 2 very comfy chairs (where we sipped cocktails each night).
 The pool is the highlight of the hotel placed right smack in the middle of the property with easy access to the lobby and all the guest rooms.
 Bonus: There is a game room behind the Front Desk with access from the lobby or Good Bar that features a pool table and TV, in case you want to catch a game.

 Where to Eat